tillitis/tkey-ssh-agent/README.md

 The program should eventually output a signature and say that it was verified.

-When all is done, the hardware USB stick will flash a nice blue, indicating that it is ready to make (another) signature.
+When all is done, the LED on the hardware USB stick will be steady blue, indicating that it is ready to make (another) signature.

 Note that to load a new app, the USB stick needs to be unplugged and plugged in again.
 Similarly, QEMU would need to be restarted (`Ctrl-a